 1. Have I started my CV with my first and last name, rather than the phrase 'curriculum vitae?'

 If you've started your CV with the title 'curriculum vitae,' then give yourself a rap on the knuckles.

 Under no circumstances should you ever start your CV with that phrase.
 You wouldn't title a book 'book' and then put its title in smaller print underneath.

 It's the same for CVs.

-If you've submitted your job application, recruiters know that they're looking at either your CV or your cover letter.
+If you've submitted your job application, recruiters and companies know that they're looking at either your CV or your cover letter.
 Therefore, you don't need to include a phrase to tell them what it is.
 Instead, much like the title of a book, your CV needs to showcase what it's all about: you.

 Instead of writing 'curriculum vitae' at the top of your CV, insert your name so it shines proudly.

 2. Have I added my contact details so I can be contacted easily?

 Contact details are a must on your CV.
 They should sit just underneath your name so recruiters can locate them easily.